-40.-(1) The following are relevant firms for the purposes of regulation 39-
+40.-(1) The following are relevant firms for the purposes of regulation 39 (finance: reporting obligations)-

-- (a) a person that has permission under Part 4A of the Financial Services and Markets Act 2000 (permission to carry on regulated activity); - (b) an undertaking that by way of business- - (i) operates a currency exchange office, - (ii) transmits money (or any representation of monetary value) by any means, or - (iii) cashes cheques that are made payable to customers; - (c) a firm or sole practitioner that is- - (i) a statutory auditor within the meaning of Part 42 of the Companies Act 2006 (statutory auditors)(a), or - (ii) a local auditor within the meaning of section 4(1) of the Local Audit and Accountability Act 2014 (general requirements for audit)(b); - (d) a firm or sole practitioner that provides to other persons, by way of business- - (i) accountancy services, - (ii) legal or notarial services, - (iii) advice about tax affairs, or - (iv) trust or company services within the meaning of paragraph (2); - (e) a firm or sole practitioner that carries out, or whose employees carry out, estate agency work: - (f) the holder of a casino operating licence within the meaning given by section 65(2)(a) of the Gambling Act 2005 (nature of a licence)(c); - (g) a person engaged in the business of making, supplying, selling (including selling by auction) or exchanging- - (i) articles made from gold, silver, platinum or palladium, or - (ii) precious stones or pearls. - (2) In paragraph (1) "trust or company services" means any of the following services- - (a) forming companies or other legal persons; - (b) acting, or arranging for another person to act- - (i) as a director or secretary of a company, - (ii) as a partner of a partnership, or - (iii) in a similar capacity in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address or other related services for a company, partnership or any other legal person or arrangement; - (d) acting, or arranging for another person to act, as- - (i) a trustee of an express trust or similar legal arrangement, or - (ii) a nominee shareholder for a person. - (3) In paragraph (1)-
+- (a) a person that has permission under Part 4A of the Financial Services and Markets Act 2000 (permission to carry on regulated activities); - (b) an undertaking that by way of business- - (i) operates a currency exchange office,

+- (ii) transmits money (or any representation of monetary value) by any means, or - (iii) cashes cheques that are made payable to customers; - (c) a firm or sole practitioner that is- - (i) a statutory auditor within the meaning of Part 42 of the Companies Act 2006 (Statutory auditors)(a), or - (ii) a local auditor within the meaning of section 4(1) of the Local Audit and Accountability Act 2014 (general requirements for audit)(b); - (d) a firm or sole practitioner that provides to other persons, by way of business- - (i) accountancy services, - (ii) legal or notarial services, - (iii) advice about tax affairs, or - (iv) trust or company services within the meaning of paragraph (2); - (e) a firm or sole practitioner that carries out, or whose employees carry out, estate agency work; - (f) the holder of a casino operating licence within the meaning given by section 65(2)(a) of the Gambling Act 2005 (nature of a licence)(c); - (g) a person engaged in the business of making, supplying, selling (including selling by auction) or exchanging- - (i) articles made from gold, silver, platinum or palladium, or - (ii) precious stones or pearls. - (2) In paragraph (1) "trust or company services" means any of the following services- - (a) forming companies or other legal persons; - (b) acting, or arranging for another person to act- - (i) as a director or secretary of a company, - (ii) as a partner of a partnership, or - (iii) in a similar capacity in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address or other related services for a company, partnership or any other legal person or arrangement; - (d) acting, or arranging for another person to act, as- - (i) a trustee of an express trust or similar legal arrangement, or - (ii) a nominee shareholder for a person. - (3) In paragraph (1)-

-"estate agency work" is to be read in accordance with section 1 of the Estate Agents Act 1979(d), but as if references in that section to disposing of or acquiring an interest in land included (despite anything in section 2 of that Act) references to disposing of or acquiring an
+"estate agency work" is to be read in accordance with section 1 of the Estate Agents Act 1979(d), but as if references in that section to disposing of or acquiring an interest in land included (despite anything in section 2 of that Act) references to disposing of or acquiring an estate or interest in land outside the United Kingdom where that estate or interest is capable of being owned or held as a separate interest;